Casey Blake: High school and college

 Blake was a four-sport standout at Indianola High School in Indianola, Iowa, where he played baseball, football, basketball, and participated in track.
 He was named one of the top ten high school athletes in the history of Iowa.

 Blake attended Wichita State University, where he was a three-time All-American, two-time Academic All-American and participated in the College World Series.
-He batted .320 with 22 home runs and 101 RBIs during his senior year.
+He batted .320 with 22 home runs and 101 RBI during his senior year.
 In 1993, he played collegiate summer baseball with the Hyannis Mets of the Cape Cod Baseball League.

 Professional career

 Toronto Blue Jays

+Blake was selected by the Toronto Blue Jays in the seventh round (189th overall) of the 1996 Major League Baseball draft.
 From 1996–2002, Blake spent most of his time in the minor leagues.
-In the Blue Jays minor league system he played for the Hagerstown Suns (1996), Dunedin Blue Jays (1997–98), Knoxville Smokies (1998), St. Catharines Stompers (1999) and Syracuse SkyChiefs (1999–2000).
-He made his MLB debut on August 14, 1999, against the Oakland Athletics at third base and went 0 for 3 at the plate.
-He recorded his first hit on August 29 against the Texas Rangers, and his first home run on October 2 against the Cleveland Indians (off pitcher Jim Brower).
+In the Blue Jays' minor league system, he played for the Hagerstown Suns (1996), Dunedin Blue Jays (1997–98), Knoxville Smokies (1998), St. Catharines Stompers (1999) and Syracuse SkyChiefs (1999–2000).
+Blake made his major league debut on August 14, 1999, against the Oakland Athletics at third base, and finished the game 0-for-3.
+He recorded his first career hit with a fifth-inning single off John Burkett on August 29 against the Texas Rangers.
+Blake finished the game 2-for-3 in Toronto's 4–2 loss.
+On October 2, he hit his first career home run against the Cleveland Indians (off pitcher Jim Brower).
+Blake played in 14 games with Toronto in 1999, batting .256 with a home run and RBI.

 Minnesota Twins

-The Minnesota Twins claimed Blake off waivers from the Blue Jays in 2000 and played him primarily at AAA with the Salt Lake Buzz (2000) and Edmonton Trappers (2001–02).
-He appeared in 7 games with the Twins in 2000 and 13 with them in 2001.
+On May 23, 2000, the Minnesota Twins claimed Blake off waivers and assigned him to the Triple-A Salt Lake Buzz.
+He played primarily at Triple-A in the Minnesota organization with Salt Lake (2000) and the Edmonton Trappers (2001–02).
+He appeared in seven games with the Twins in 2000, and 13 in 2001.

 Baltimore Orioles

 Blake was claimed off waivers by the Baltimore Orioles on September 21, 2001.
-Blake appeared in only six games with the Orioles at the end of the 2001 season before they released him.
+Blake appeared in only six games with the Orioles at the end of the season, batting .133 with a home run and 2 RBI.

 Minnesota Twins

-He was picked up again by the Twins in 2002 and played in 9 games for them and 126 with Edmonton that year.
+On October 12, 2001, Blake was again claimed off waivers by the Twins.
+He played in nine games with Minnesota in 2002, batting .200 with an RBI.
+Blake spent the majority of the season with Triple-A Edmonton, batting .309 with 19 home runs and 58 RBI in 126 games.